the-cult-of-integral/discord-raidkit/README.md

 | Get a Discord account's details | Allows you view information on a Discord account, such as its email, phone, and billing address. |
 | Log into a Discord account | Allows you to log into a Discord account using either Chrome, Firefox, or Microsoft Edge. |
 | Nuke a Discord account | Deletes servers, friends, channels, and connections, deauthorizes apps, leaves hype squad and patches settings. |

 ---

-## Known issues as of latest release

-- Anti-malware will often detect Osiris as malware, as Osiris gives you the ability to generate token grabbers.
-As a result, some people may have issues downloading the executable, as their browser and other anti-malware software may block it.
-This issue can be resolved by temporaily disabling these browser features, as well as temporarily adding the downloads folder to Windows Defender exclusions.
-Once you have the executable, set up some folder to be permanently excluded from Windows Defender, and place the executable in said folder. **Make sure to not place anything you do not trust in this folder** - be internet safe! *This issue is more prevelent on Windows.*

----